-- ➤ Educate Businesses: The SWU Engineering and SW Maintenance Sections, and Airport Division will inform businesses about activities that may generate pollutants and applicable source control requirements. - ➤ Inspect Businesses and/or Sites: The SWU Engineering and SW Maintenance Sections will annually inspect an equivalent number of 20% of businesses and/or sites in the inventory and all complaints. - ➤ Enforce Source Control Program: The SWU Engineering and SW Maintenance Sections, and Community and Economic Development (CED) Code Compliance will implement a progressive enforcement policy, documenting inspections and follow-up actions. - > Staff Training: The SWU Engineering and SW Maintenance Sections, and CED Code Compliance will pursue training opportunities for source control program staff.
+- Educate Businesses: The SWU Engineering and SW Maintenance Sections, and Airport Division will inform businesses about activities that may generate pollutants and applicable source control requirements. - Inspect Businesses and/or Sites: The SWU Engineering and SW Maintenance Sections will annually inspect an equivalent number of 20% of businesses and/or sites in the inventory and all complaints. - Enforce Source Control Program: The SWU Engineering and SW Maintenance Sections, and Community and Economic Development (CED) Code Compliance will implement a progressive enforcement policy, documenting inspections and follow-up actions. - Staff Training: The SWU Engineering and SW Maintenance Sections, and CED Code Compliance will pursue training opportunities for source control program staff.
+Training is conducted on an as-needed basis (e.g. new hires, recertifications).